 If I want to try new things to support my professional development, where should I start?

 The benefit of being a student at the University of Illinois Urbana-Champaign is you have access to so many resources.
-There are opportunities to learn and grow everywhere in the form of workshops, trainings, guest speakers, and free tools.
+There are opportunities to learn and grow everywhere in the form of workshops, training, guest speakers, and free tools.
 As exciting as being surrounded by so much can be, having all those options can also be overwhelming.
 Be purposeful and intentional when deciding what you want to pursue and be strategic in finding opportunities that best meet your needs.

 So, whether you know exactly what skills you want to develop, or don’t know where to start, Professional Development Week is a great place to start.
 Use it to discover new opportunities, as a catalyst to get motivated, and a real opportunity to make time for your professional development.